Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240730-arcadia-pycolor/lesson.md

 # Using `arcadia-pycolor` to make figures in Python

 `arcadia-pycolor` is a Python package that provides a set of color palettes and convenience functions to style plots so that they are compatible with Arcadia's style guide.
-This notebook provides a quick introduction to `arcadia_pycolor` how to use it to style `matplotlib` and `seaborn` plots so that they comply with the Arcadia style guide, largely following the [Quickstart Guide](https://github.com/Arcadia-Science/arcadia-pycolor/blob/main/docs/quickstart.md).
+This notebook provides a quick introduction to `arcadia_pycolor` and how to use it to style `matplotlib` and `seaborn` plots so that they comply with the Arcadia style guide, largely following the [Quickstart Guide](https://github.com/Arcadia-Science/arcadia-pycolor/blob/main/docs/quickstart.md).

 We'll cover the following topics: